The Junior Campus

 • Strong Enterprise Education Program, with a focus on developing critical thinking, problem-solving interpersonal and team skills.

-• Preparatory Middle School program for Years 5 and 6 preparing students for a successful transition to Senior School.
+• Preparatory Middle Campus program for Years 5 and 6 preparing students for a successful transition to Senior Campus.

 • Specialist teachers in Gifted and Talented, Physical Education and Sports, Information Computing Technology, Greek Language, Greek Dance, Special Education and Student Welfare Officer.